Sitecore/Sitecore.Pathfinder/docs/walkthroughs/HelloWorld/README.md

 ## Create a new template

-Create a new file `HelloWorldTemplate.content.yaml` with the following contents:
+Create a new YAML file `HelloWorldTemplate.content.yaml` with the following contents:

 ```yaml
 - Template: HelloWorldTemplate